Art Gallery Lighting Guide

 Traditional Manual Wall Dimming

-Some light fittings are available with a small on-board dimmer, which allows you to physically dim the light level on the lighting fixture itself using a manual knob.
+Some light fittings are available with a small on-board dimmer.
+The light level can be dimmed using a small knob on the lighting fixture itself.